-Associate Professor of History Rashauna Johnson has been nominated for the Frederick Douglass Book Prize for Slavery’s Metropolis: Unfree Labor in New Orleans During the Age of Revolutions.
-The winner will be announced this fall.
+Two Louisiana organizations have awarded the Kemper and Leila Williams Prize to Associate Professor of History Rashauna Johnson for her book Slavery’s Metropolis: Unfree Labor in New Orleans during the Age of Revolutions.

 “If you fail to recognize your boss in the elevator, it’s not going to be good for your career,” says Dartmouth’s Brad Duchaine in a story by a Boston resident with face blindness who discusses publicly acknowledging that she has the disorder.

 Research shows native peoples often respond to invasive species on the land with both Western science and indigenous knowledge, highlighting their often-overlooked skills as environmental stewards, Dartmouth’s Nicholas Reo says.

 “Immortality is hardly a new ambition,” says the Dickey Center’s Daniel Benjamin in an opinion piece about the Las Vegas mass murder.
 But today, “a small number of individuals seek to make their mark through record-setting violence,” he says.

 “And what should musicians and music scholars do if—during moments of upheaval, complacency, ennui—music ends up seemingly drained of its beauty, power, and even relevance?” ask Dartmouth’s William Cheng and a co-author on the AMS blog.